 Alejandro Pisanty – A large part of the recommendations is superfluous and engenders greater bureaucracy.
 ATRT2 should to try to find a way to make recommendations less burdensome and more substantive.

 Nominet – One should have a full picture of the extent to which the recommendation is embedded into ICANN process and what the full effects of the implementation are.
 Implementation progress should feature as part of the Board update at every ICANN meeting.
 They should be given the highest visibility and priority.

+Danish Business Authority - In line with our previous comments to the ATRT2 process, Denmark believes that it is essential to the global legitimacy of ICANN and the multi-stakeholder model that accountability and transparency mechanisms are institutionalized into all parts of the organization.
+The Affirmation of Commitment Reviews are instrumental to achieving this an it is therefore essential that ICANN prioritise and institutionalize the AOC Reviews in the organisation’s governance structures.

+At-Large Advisory Committee - We agree with the ATRT2’s general Recommendations that, in moving forward, ICANN needs to: establish clear metrics and benchmarks against which improvements in accountability and transparency can be measured.

 Summary of Other Relevant Research

-ATRT2 members representing various SO/AC provided the following input on the process:
+ATRT2 members representing various SO/ACs provided the following input on the process:

 There was limited time to get the actual work done, and future teams should consider the possibility of limiting certain meetings.
 Whereas the face-to-face meetings were very productive, the conference calls were not as productive.

 A report is provided to the team on things done, but no report is provided on lessons learned.
-There is no bench line identified for developing recommendations.
+There is no bench-line identified for developing recommendations.
 This creates a dilemma in relation to interaction with the secretariat.

 There is a clear need for adequate financial resources to support the work of the Review Ream, independent experts/consultants (as need is determined by the Review Team), and the secretariat.
 There was no discussion on the budget for an independent expert and whether or not to engage one, thus limiting the group.